httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   - -10
      * Removed "related response" and "@request-response" in favor of generic "req" parameter.
+     * Editorial fixes to comply with HTTP extension style guidelines.

   - -09
      * Explained key formats better.